websanco/liferay-learn/docs/commerce/latest/en/order-management/terms-and-conditions.md

 terms-and-conditions/payment-and-delivery-terms.md
 ```

-Liferay supports the addition of Terms and Conditions to an order through Payment and Delivery Terms.
-These are conditions to which the buyer and seller both agree upon.
-Payment Terms relate to the payment methods of an order and Delivery Terms relate to the shipping methods of an order.
+Liferay supports adding Terms and Conditions to an order through Payment and Delivery Terms.
+These are conditions upon which the buyer and seller both must agree.
+Payment Terms define an order's payment methods, and Delivery Terms define an order's shipping methods.

 ::::{grid} 2
 :gutter: 3 3 3 3